-IAI: None Business Mathematics develops skill in handling the mathematics of business transactions as a businessperson and a consumer.
-After a review of the fundamental
+IAI: None Business Mathematics develops skill in handling the mathematics of business transactions as a businessperson and a

 BUS 105 -Consumer Economics and Personal Finance

 IAI: None 1.1 Consumer Economics and Personal Finance studies the personal, social, and political aspects of consumer roles.
 Among the topics discussed are consumer rights and responsibilities, consumer law, consumer decision-making, purchase decisions in various product and service categories, budgeting, taxes, macro-economic policy and inflation, borrowing, saving and investing.
 Prerequisite: None